Adapting your home: managing cognitive impairment and behaviour that challenges

 Being outdoors has been noted as beneficial for many people with behaviours that are challenging (Hartig & Cooper-Marcus, 2006).

 • Enclosing a garden helps ensure a person remains within it.
-Fencing should be at least 6ft high and selected so the design does not offer hand and footholds.
+Fencing should be at least 6ft high and selected so that the design does not offer hand and footholds.
 Vertical feather boards provide few hand holds, but can be prised from the horizontal support unless securely attached.
-Specialist anti-scale fencing is available but is expensive and may require planning permission
+Specialist anti-scale fencing is available but is expensive and may require planning permission.

 • Planting in the garden may provide scents and sounds which are pleasing.
 If a person is led by taste or by experiencing sensations from ‘mouthing’ or chewing items, plants should be chosen with care as many everyday flowers are poisonous.
-That said, a sensory garden may be a soothing place to be and gardens can offer enjoyable sensations, such as the light filtering through leaves and natural sounds
+That said, a sensory garden may be a soothing place to be, and gardens can offer enjoyable sensations, such as the light filtering through leaves and natural sounds.

-• For those who enjoy the sensation of bouncing or jumping, installing a trampoline with a net surround or inset into the ground allows for exuberance for example to be displayed in a safe manner.
+• For those who enjoy the sensation of bouncing or jumping, installing a trampoline with a net surround or inset into the ground allows for exuberance to be displayed in a safe manner.

 Provision of equipment

 There are a few options available for funding of equipment and minor adaptations; this can vary across the UK.
-We provide an overview of the options available here, but it is worthwhile checking what arrangements are in place locally.
+We can provide an overview of the options available, but it is worthwhile checking what arrangements are in place locally.

 Money Helper has some useful information about funding for adaptations.

 It is recommended that you seek advice from an occupational therapist before considering which equipment is suitable to you.
-You may be entitled to an assessment by a Local Authority Social Services Occupational Therapist.
-Alternatively a list of independent Occupational Therapists can be found on The Royal College of Occupational Therapists' website.
+You may be entitled to an assessment by a local authority social services occupational therapist.
+Alternatively, a list of independent occupational therapists can be found on The Royal College of Occupational Therapists' website.

 Private purchase

-If you need advice before you buy, contact your local equipment demonstration centre where you would have the opportunity to try out a range of equipment.
+If you are self-funding and need advice before you buy, contact your local disabled/independent living centre where you can have the opportunity to try out a range of equipment.
 There are several of these around the country where you can go for impartial advice.
-Your local authority will also be able to supply information about where your nearest centre is located.
-Also Disabled Living Centres and some retailers have showrooms which have areas set up so you can try out items of equipment to see if they will suit you before you commit to making a purchase.
+Your local authority will be able to supply information about where your nearest centre is located.
+Some retailers have showrooms which have areas set up, so you can try out items of equipment to see if they will suit you before you commit to making a purchase.

-Also consider if you can afford a service contract for more complex items of equipment.
-These may seem expensive at first but in the long run call out costs or replacements may prove to be costly.
-Some items such as hoists and slings need to be ‘LOLER’ (Lifting Operations and Lifting Equipment Regulations, 1998) checked.
+Also, consider if you can afford a service contract for more complex items of equipment.
+These may seem expensive at first, but call out fees or replacements may prove to be costly in the long run.
+Some items such as hoists and slings need to be ‘LOLER’ compliant (Lifting Operations and Lifting Equipment Regulations 1998).
 This is because they are used to move people mechanically and these checks are a legal requirement every six months.
 Others with moving parts or electrics will have a service schedule recommended by the manufacturer which is included in the instruction manual.

 Before purchasing, look for a sales company that belongs to a trade association, such as the British Healthcare Trades Association (BHTA).
-BHTA members have signed up to a code of practice governing standards of customer service (further details are given in the Useful organisations and resources section).
+The BHTA aims to improve standards in the provision of healthcare and assistive technology.
+BHTA members have signed up to a Code of Practice which aims to ensure that members provide products and services that are professional, ethical, and trustworthy.

-Some suppliers will fit equipment, but some is sold ‘supply only’.
+Some suppliers will fit equipment, but some are sold ‘supply only’.
 Finding a tradesman to fit items may not be easy.
-There may be a local arrangement for fitting small items such as a care and repair service or Home Improvement Agency or there may be a list of ‘trusted traders’ provided.
-Websites such as Checkatrade provide feedback from previous customers which can help you find a reputable service provider and Trading Standards may be able to advise if there are concerns over a company you are considering using.
+There may be a local arrangement for fitting small items such as a care and repair service or Home Improvement Agency, or there may be a list of ‘trusted traders’ provided.
+Websites such as Checkatrade provide feedback from previous customers which may help you find reputable tradespeople.
+Trading Standards may also be able to advise if there are concerns over a company you are considering using.

 VAT exempt purchases